 Tips for Managing Money with Your Spouse

-No matter which strategy you choose, there’s bound to be bumps in the road.
+No matter which strategy you choose to manage money as a couple, there’s bound to be bumps in the road.
 When that happens, keep some of these tips in mind.

 Cool down.
 If you have a disagreement about money, try not to discuss it in the heat of the moment.
 Let some time pass and be prepared to discuss it when you both are calm.